POTSDAM The villages West Dam Hydro Plant has yet to generate a single watt, despite projected completion in July, August and September.

 So far weve put no tax money into it, Mr. Fenton said.

-The village was awarded $6,837,000 in damages in a lawsuit against Canadian Turbines by State Supreme Court Justice David R. Demarest.
-However, the Canadian company has dissolved and is devoid of any assets, so the village is unlikely to receive any of the awarded money, according to Mr. Fenton.
+The village was awarded $6,837,000 in damages in a lawsuit against Canadian Turbines by state Supreme Court Judge David R. Demarest.
+However, the Canadian company has dissolved and is devoid of any assets, so the village is unlikely to receive any of the awarded money, Mr. Fenton said.

 Once the plant is complete, the village will sell the power to generate revenue.
 The plant will generate 2.5 megawatts of power, enough to power about 2,500 homes on average.